pawatsethaput/OpenBank/Add-a-bank-Account.md

 This the final step of the OAuth flow, the application must make a:
 _POST **BASE-URL**/oauth/token_ request with a header containing the oauth_verifier (value obtained in step 2) and the oauth_token (received after the step 1) parameters.
 More details [here](https://github.com/OpenBankProject/OBP-API/wiki/OAuth-1.0-Server).

+<span id="access-protected-resources"></span>
+### Step 4 : Accessing to protected resources
+Once the application have an a access token and secret token, it can access to protected resources.
+The request is the same as in step 3 except the oauth_verifer which MUST not be included in the header.

+Please see the API documentation for more details how to access protected resources.
 <span id="user-authentication-service"></span>
 ### User authentication service